-Mass shooters don't just suddenly "snap"—and most get their guns legally, a new FBI study confirms
+New FBI study shows mass shooters aren't loners who just suddenly snap

 The study’s findings on how shooters plan and prepare highlight windows of opportunity for intervention.
 More than three quarters of the killers spent a week or longer planning their attacks, while two thirds spent at least a month planning, and some spent far longer.
 And about half of the shooters took a week or longer to carry out preparations for their attacks, including obtaining firearms, ammunition, and body armor or other tactical gear.

 As a tool for better identifying people who may be turning dangerous, the report isn’t just aimed at threat assessment professionals, according to its authors.
-The field has long faced a major challenge with so-called bystanders who may have a bad gut feeling about someone’s behavior but were reluctant to seek help from authorities.
+The field has long faced a major challenge with so-called bystanders who may have a bad gut feeling about someone’s behavior but are reluctant to seek help from authorities.
 That problem is reiterated by the new research: Concerned bystanders only notified law enforcement in 41 percent of the emerging cases.

 “We think that more knowledge and awareness of what some of these pre-attack behaviors are will help validate bystanders’ concerns or suspicions and empower them,” Simons told me.
 The more complex analysis of the cases contained in the study, he added, could help diminish the stereotypical idea of the shooter as “a loner,” which reinforces the public’s sense that would-be attackers aren’t detectable and may prevent bystanders from speaking up.